-4,000,000 shares of our Class A Common Stock will be offered under the
+4,000,000 shares of our Class A Common Stock will be offered under the Plan.

-HOW MANY SHARES MAY EMPLOYEES PURCHASE UNDER THE PLAN?
+HOW DO EMPLOYEES PARTICIPATE IN THE PLAN?

-Plan participants may authorize payroll deductions of between 1% and 10% of their regular salary, overtime, incentive compensation, bonuses and commissions to purchase our Class A Common Stock.
+To participate in the Plan, employees must complete appropriate paperwork signing up for the Plan and authorizing payroll deductions between 1% and 10% of their regular salary, overtime, incentive compensation, bonuses and commissions.